Rishu6262/mobile_prediction_project/README.md

 ---

-# Project Objectives
+## 🎯 Project Objectives

-The main objectives of this project are:
+The primary objectives of this project are to:

-* Predict mobile phone price category
+* 📱 Predict the price category of a smartphone based on its technical specifications.
-* Analyze feature importance
-* Understand factors affecting smartphone pricing
+* 🤖 Develop an accurate Machine Learning classification model.
+* 📊 Analyze the relationship between mobile features and pricing.
+* 🔍 Identify the most important features influencing smartphone prices.
+* 🧹 Perform data preprocessing and exploratory data analysis (EDA).
-* Compare machine learning algorithms
+* ⚡ Compare different Machine Learning algorithms to achieve the best performance.
-* Improve classification model performance
-* Generate insights from mobile specifications
+* 📈 Evaluate the model using classification metrics such as Accuracy, Precision, Recall, and F1-Score.
+* 🌐 Deploy the trained model as an interactive Streamlit web application.
+* 💼 Build a real-world portfolio project demonstrating end-to-end Machine Learning skills.

 ---

-# How the System Works
+## ⚙️ How the System Works

+The Mobile Price Range Prediction System follows a complete Machine Learning pipeline, from data preparation to price prediction.

-## Step 1: Data Collection
+### **Step 1: Data Collection**

-The dataset containing mobile specifications is loaded into Python using Pandas.
+The mobile price dataset containing various smartphone specifications is loaded into Python using **Pandas** for further analysis and processing.

 ---

-## Step 2: Data Preprocessing
+### **Step 2: Data Preprocessing**

-The dataset is cleaned and prepared for machine learning.
+The dataset is cleaned and prepared to ensure high-quality input for the machine learning model.

-Tasks include:
+**Tasks Performed:**

-* Checking missing values
+* Check for missing values
-* Removing duplicates
-* Data validation
-* Feature selection
+* Remove duplicate records
+* Validate dataset integrity
+* Select relevant features

 ---

-## Step 3: Exploratory Data Analysis (EDA)
+### **Step 3: Exploratory Data Analysis (EDA)**

-The dataset is analyzed to understand:
+The dataset is explored to identify patterns, trends, and relationships between smartphone features and their price categories.

+**Analysis Includes:**

-* Distribution of mobile specifications
+* Distribution of smartphone specifications
-* Relationship between RAM and price
+* RAM vs. Price Range
-* Battery power trends
+* Battery Power Analysis
-* Screen resolution effects
+* Camera Feature Analysis
+* Display Resolution Analysis
-* Connectivity feature impact
+* Connectivity Feature Analysis

 ---

-## Step 4: Feature Engineering

-Relevant features are selected and prepared for model training.

-Examples:

-* RAM
-* Battery Power
-* Internal Memory
-* Processor Cores
-* Camera Quality
+### **Step 4: Model Training**

+Multiple Machine Learning classification algorithms are trained using the processed dataset to learn the relationship between smartphone specifications and their corresponding price categories.

 ---

-## Step 5: Model Training

-Machine learning algorithms learn patterns between smartphone specifications and price categories.

-The model identifies how different hardware features influence the final price range.
+### **Step 5: Price Prediction**

+Users enter the smartphone specifications through the Streamlit web application.
+The trained model processes the input data and predicts the appropriate price category.

+**Example Input:**

+* 🔋 Battery Power: **2000 mAh**
+* 🧠 RAM: **4096 MB**
+* 💾 Internal Memory: **64 GB**
+* ⚙️ Processor Cores: **8**
+* 📷 Primary Camera: **48 MP**

+**Predicted Output:**

+* 💰 **High Cost**

 ---

-## Step 6: Prediction

-The user enters mobile specifications.

-Example:

-Battery Power: 2000

-RAM: 4096

-Internal Memory: 64

-Processor Cores: 8

-Primary Camera: 48 MP

-The trained model predicts:

-Price Range = High Cost

----

-## Step 7: Result Generation
+### **Step 6: Result Generation**

-The system returns the predicted mobile price category based on the provided specifications.
+Finally, the system displays the predicted smartphone price category, enabling users to estimate the market value based on the provided hardware specifications.

 ---